 By using persistence, the BIG-IP system tracks and stores session data, such as the specific pool member that serviced a client request, ensuring client requests are directed to the same pool member throughout the life of a session or during subsequent sessions.
-If you are using SharePoint 2013, the default is Do not use persistence.
+For SharePoint 2016, the default is Do not use persistence.